Building a subscriptions app

 This command clones the Shopify Subscription App repository and installs all the dependencies needed to run the app.

-In addition to the Admin embedded app, the reference app integrates with Shopify in different ways to enhance both merchant and customer experience.
+In addition to the Admin app, the reference app integrates with Shopify in different ways to enhance both merchant and customer experience.
 Learn more about the extensions included in this template.

 Anchor to Scopes requestScopes request